santiaci325/NEU-PSYC-231-Fall2020/README.md

 # NEU-PSYC-231-Fall2020: Tools for Experimental Data Analysis

-Instructor: John Serences
+Instructors: John Serences and Andrew Bender

-Time/Location: TBD
+Time/Location: 1-3:50 virtual...

 ## Course description
 This course will introduce a set of commonly used data analysis methods implemented in Python using Jupyter Notebooks.